movestore/movestore.github.io/hello_world_app.md

 ## Further steps

-Before submission of your first App to the MoveApps platform, you need to add an [appspec.json](appspec.md) file to your Git repository and write a [README documentation](files/README_template.md).
-See also our more detailed tutorial [How to create your own App](create_app.md).
+Before submission of your first App to the MoveApps platform, you need to thoroughly test your App, add an [appspec.json](appspec.md) file to your Git repository and write a [README documentation](files/README_template.md).
+See our more detailed tutorial [How to create your own App](create_app.md).